 What Can You Do?

 What can you do?
 Be faithful in your commitment to Jesus every day in whatever way He asks you.
+Then listen more, and seek true understanding.
+Watch for opportunities to love more and criticize less.
+Walk humbly and treat others fairly.
 But most of all, pray.
-Pray for healing.
-Pray for yourself.
-Pray for others.
-Pray for your country.
+Pray for healing, and pray for yourself.
+Remember to pray for others, and especially for your country.
 While others may regard prayer as unimportant or as a last resort, God considers it as the most important.
-Pray as if your life and your country’s healing depend on it.
+Prayer is active, and it is godly action.
+Therefore, pray as if your life and your country’s healing depend on it.

 Because it does.